Reference 08 — Views and ownership (L1)

 5. Original rope is dropped (refcounts -= 1).

-Both pbufs now have refcount = 2 (one per subscriber).
+Both pbufs hold refcount = 2 (one per subscriber).

 6. Sub 1 consumes and releases.
 Refcounts → 1.